 Commemoration of the Civil Rights Act of 1964

-President Barack Obama will be the keynote speaker.
-He will be joined by the former Presidents Jimmy Carter, William Clinton, and George W. Bush.
+President Barack Obama was the keynote speaker.
+He was joined by the former Presidents Jimmy Carter, William Clinton, and George W. Bush.

 The National Archives has partnered with the Google Cultural Institute to create a Historic Moments exhibit on the Civil Rights Act of 1964.
 Explore the growing civil rights movement through videos, photos, and documents.